 An exfoliating moisturizer seems like a contradiction—why does that combination work?

-You waste a lot of ingredients when product is coated to skin that's shedding off during the day, so our Alpha Beta Exfoliating Moisturizer does both.
-It turns out that a little exfoliation can make moisturizer more effective because it allows for a better connection.
+You waste a lot of ingredients when the product is coated to skin that's shedding off during the day, so our Alpha Beta Exfoliating Moisturizer does both.
+It turns out that a little exfoliation can make moisturizers more effective because it allows for a better connection.

 The concept was that if we can exfoliate, then enhance the moisture of the skin, that's a huge step.
 It's beyond "do no harm"—it's a whole different approach.
 This formula exfoliates, gives radiance, and improves our skin's moisture barrier.

 What are the hero acids to look out for?

 When I talk about acids, I'm not only talking about the common ones, like alpha hydroxyl acid or glycolic acid.
 They're in these products, but there's one, in particular, that's brilliant: It's called phytic acid.

 When a person has large pores, one of the things we know is that it's because their own oil gets stuck in the pores.
 Calcium then causes oil to become stickier and causes clogging—it attracts the oil and says, "Surround me."

 Phytic acid gets into the pore and coats it so it's unable to connect all the calcium molecules and create a wax.
 It's an incredible way to keep pores open and clear, and then make them look smaller.

 Does it replace any products or ingredients in our routine?

 I created these two products to replace ingredients that I don't like.
 For example, benzoyl peroxide is a classic example of one of the most over-stripping ingredients for any complexion problem.
 You're way better off using an acid-blended product containing farnesol, which is an ingredient derived from roses.
 It has a natural cleansing effect and is also antibacterial, so much so that side-by-side testing is shown to kill the exact same acne bacterial that benzoyl peroxide does.
 And yet it comes from roses.